mic-/neo-myth-menu/N64/NeoN64Menu/readme.txt

 not included in the directory will use the default image.
 If you have both png and jpg images, the png image will be used.

-The boxart for v2.2 has changed slightly, so download the new boxart.
+The boxart from v2.2 on has changed slightly, so download the new boxart.
 You must place the sprites from the boxart archive into "/menu/n64/boxart" or you will only get the default boxart image.

 ========================================================================